thcipriani/hireme/src/résumé.md

       storage, streaming media, and web applications in virtualized Xen environment

-    * Built, managed, and backed-up apache2/nginx/MySQL servers
+    * Built, managed, and backed-up Apache2/Nginx/MySQL servers

-    * Developed internal and customer-facing web services to:
+    * Developed, designed, and architected internal and customer-facing web services to:

         - Stream shoutcast channels, add and ban tracks from your library and build new streaming channels on-the-fly via PHP web interface

-        - Automate management of 400,000 OGG, FLAC and MP3 files using Rsync, SoX, FFMPEG, Python 2, duct-tape, and blasphemous prayers
+        - Automate management of 100s of thousands of OGG, FLAC and MP3 files using Rsync, SoX, FFMPEG, Python 2, and a fair amount of Bash